btrettel/flt/to-do.md

 Priorities:

+- Assertions
+    - f90lint: Minimum assertion percentage.
+    - Require assertion messages.
+    - Add more assertions.
+- Common issue in my Fortran code: not using `lbound` and `ubound`
+    - Do arrays passed into procedures maintain these index bounds?
 - genunits: Generates a module named `units` which provides compile-time checking of physical dimensions. (started)
+    - Remove dependency on nmllog.
     - Do constructors like `length(1.0)` work?
-    - refactor
-        - Break pdim_mod into multiple modules to help organization.
+    - Break `write_module` into multiple modules to help organization and make testing parts easier.
     - `n_interfaces` is passed into some subroutines but not others.
 Make the interfaces consistent.
-    - Break up `write_module` to make testing parts easier.
+    - Add `test_unit` to genunits_io.f90 to write to test file.
+    - As comments, print number of types and interfaces at the end of the generated file, along with the namelist file used to generate the file.
     - `units.f90`
         - Comparison operators.
         - Elementary functions which have same units for input and output.